goelpriyanshu99/CodeQuotient-FullStack-WebDeveloper-Bootcamp/ToDo using Node and db/README.md

 4. Go to browser and search "localhost:2825" (port: 2825)

-5. Note: If error at the port change it to anything else and do step 3 again.
+5. Note: If error at the port change it to anything else(line 202 index.js) and do step 3 again.

 6. You are good to go now.